Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/the-four-language-pathways/essay.md

 Language input pathways are primary because they nourish the formation of a language system.

+Here again, *pathway* is being used in the access-and-development sense defined above, not as a claim that each pathway is a discrete neural circuit.

 Examples include:

 - auditory speech for many hearing children